CHL/NHL Top Prospects Game: 2020 Kubota Top Prospects Game

 The CHL announced Kubota as the corporate title sponsor of the event, starting in 2020.
 Rob Wilson from the Peterborough Petes coached Team Red, and George Burnett from the Guelph Storm coached Team White.
 Tyson Foerster from the Barrie Colts, and Connor Zary from the Kamloops Blazers both scored three points in a 5–3 victory for Team White.
 Jeremie Poirier from the Saint John Sea Dogs scored two points for Team Red in the loss.

 2022 Kubota Top Prospects Game

 Following a one-year hiatus as a result of the COVID-19 pandemic, the CHL announced the return of the Top Prospects Game in 2022.
-Team Red was coached by Kitchener Rangers head coach Mike McKenzie along with Rangers alumnus and Memorial Cup champion Derek Roy as well as TSN OverDrive's Jamie McLennan and Bryan Hayes.
-Team White was again coached by Guelph Storm head coach George Burnett, this time with CHL legend Brian Kilrea as well as TSN OverDrive's Jeff O’Neill and Michael DiStefano.
+Team Red was coached by Mike McKenzie of the Kitchener Rangers, assisted by Derek Roy, Jamie McLennan and Bryan Hayes.
+Team White was again coached by George Burnett of the Guelph Storm, assisted by Brian Kilrea, Jeff O’Neill and Michael DiStefano.